peacepaul1999/IoT_code_fish_drying_machine/README.md

 # IoT_code_fish_drying_machine
-Create a program in C language to control the fish drying machine. in which the machine has already been assembled by the customer The system will start from Getting value from the keypad button installed on the machine In order to choose the operating mode of the machine, there are 3 modes 1.meat 2.plant 3.custom
+To develop a program from the original To increase the efficiency and ability to control the fish drying machine. in which the machine has already been assembled by the customer The system will start from Getting value from the keypad button installed on the machine In order to choose the operating mode of the machine, there are 3 modes 1.meat 2.plant 3.custom

 1.meat will work by measuring the temperature and humidity values through Sensor DHT22 timer 60 minutes when work is done will notify via line and display temperature and humidity data via blynk application with the following conditions
    - temperature<=59 oC and humidity>=20%RH : Operate heater and exhaust fan
    - temperature>=60 oC and humidity>=20%RH : Command the heater to not work and the exhaust fan to work.